Short Professional Bio

 Today, she is still a world traveler, savoring the nuances of cultures and peoples of the world and desiring to show God’s love abounds even in the profoundly difficult seasons of our lives.

 Expanded Personal Bio

-My true passion for writing came to light at the United World College of the Atlantic in Wales, Great Britain—an international high school—where I focused on English Literature as a major subject.
-At UWC of the Atlantic, my love of the classics—written by such people as Jane Austin, William Shakespeare, and Charles Dickens—awakened a desire to write books that touched the human spirit.
+My true passion for writing came to light at the United World College of the Atlantic in Wales, Great Britain—an international high school—where I focused on English Literature and discovered my love of the classics by authors such as Jane Austin, William Shakespeare, and Charles Dickens.
+Their works awakened a desire to write books that spoke to the human spirit.

 My personal essays, articles, and short stories have appeared in various inspirational publications, including Focus on the Family Magazine, Standard Publishing for Adult Sunday School papers, and LIVE Magazine.
-During a citywide campaign for Rick Warren’s 40 Days of Purpose, I wrote and directed a Video Skit that was used in their Resource CD.
 Two of my devotionals also appeared in A Cup of Comfort Devotional for Mothers and Daughters.

 In 2015, I self-published Light Out of Darkness, a contemporary Christian suspense novel that revolves around the unique story of faith and valor found in the pre-reformation Christians of the French and Italian Alps known as the Waldensians.
 The sequel, Undaunted Valor, once again weaves Waldensian history around a contemporary story of intrigue and suspense.

 I’ve lived in Colorado for more than thirty years, have been married for thirty-seven years to the same man, and enjoy playing with my grandchildren.
 My husband and I do ministry at their local church and travel, hike, and kayak as our schedules allow.